-- Your name and age. - The present living situation of you, and the other party.
+- Your name and age. - The initials (not full names) of all minor children who are the biological or adopted children of you and the other party. - The present living situation of you, the other party, and the minor children.
 State where each party lives, state with whom the children live, and describe any childcare arrangements.